4 fabulous reasons to get redecorating today

 “Style is in the mix of things,” said Cliff Fong, founder of the Los Angeles interior design firm Matt Blacke, said recently in the New York Times on this very subject.
 “It doesn’t take any imagination, or any level of taste, to go to a big-box store or an Italian design store and buy everything.
 That just takes deep pockets.”

 There is a way to approach design on any budget.
-Our pivotal suggestions include:
+We suggest:

 - Get creative with your colours and change your entire atmosphere.
 Paint goes on the walls, yes, but if you think outside the box, we know you can do better than just that.
 Paint the doorframes in your accent colour, paint the floor with cool patterns, paint the ceiling.

 - Go ‘statement-level’ with your textiles.
-Change out the pillows, change your bedding, hand up new curtains.
+Change out the pillows, change your bedding, hang up new curtains.
 Did you know that we make not only lovely-looking fabrics, but that they’re also stain-resistant?
-Save money on all of those fabric protectors or fabric cleaning sprays, and check out our resellers.
+Save money on all of those fabric protectors or fabric cleaning sprays, and start living the easy life today!
 We’re doing your budget a solid here, not to mention your peace of mind.

 - Second-hand shops are your friends.
 You need to be ready to spend time really poking around for that special piece.
-This suggestion helps in your wider life too because it will build up your patience levels and that will help you in no end of situations.
+This suggestion helps in your wider life too because it will build up your patience levels and that will help you in so many ways.

 - This ties into our ‘wall art’ suggestion up above, and we want to add a caveat to that: your art does not have to be expensive.
 In fact, you can make it yourself, if you’re so inclined.
 If you have already made your wall art selections, and they’re starting to get a bit boring, just rearrange them on the wall and voilà.